Computer Security is, basically speaking, the preservation of computing systems and the information that they save and / or retrieve.

 - Harvest and sell email addresses and passwords

-- Access restricted or personal information on your computer or other systems that you have access to
+- Gain access to restricted or personal information on your computer, or on other systems that you have access to

-- Hide programs that launch attacks on other computers
+- Conceal programs that launch attacks on other computers

 - Distribute child pornography